 Students are encouraged to think about their individual skillset and how this might relate to the career that they are most interested in; what qualifications are needed to pursue this particular career and where course availability is nationally, to apply for it.
-Assemblies and contact with employers can therefore be targeted at the students interested in a specific career, which will be further reinforced with the implementation of a careers fayres and days early next year.
+Assemblies and contact with employers can therefore be targeted at the students interested in a specific career.

 In addition to this, the careers programme also entails subject specific opportunities to promote careers.
 This may come in the form of university days, links with curriculum or work-related activities within subjects.
 All departments display possible careers within their subject area to enable students to understand where each subject could take them in the future.

 All of this is further reinforced with a careers newsletter that is distributed to students in the Christmas, Easter and Summer terms.